Partnership Program: FAQs

 Is this an AP course?

 The goal is not to be an AP course.
-However, the curriculum that we will be providing is indeed the curriculum at the University of Illinois, and therefore will qualify as AP, and will prepare students for the AP exam.
+However, the curriculum that we will be providing is indeed the curriculum at the University of Illinois.
+Therefore it will qualify as AP and will prepare students for the AP exam.

 What does your timeline for rolling this out to Illinois high schools look like?

 Summer 2019 - Spring 2020: identify first cohort of participating teachers